YunlongLin0125/Recommender-System/README.md

 Same as [PinnerFormer](https://arxiv.org/abs/2205.04507)

 * R@k: for Recommendation accuracy

 * P90 coverage@k: P90 coverage means the smallest item sets that appear in the top k lists of at least 90% of the users.

 ## Parameters
+Parameters we you may want to change:

+### Model

 You can try different models by changing the parameter:

-### Model

 #### Normal SASRec
 `
 --model=normal_sasrec
 `

 #### SASRec_Window
 `
 --model=sasrec_sampled